 He is preceded in death by his parents, Rose and Everett Gerber.
 He is survived by his wife Kelly and children, Drew (Olivia) Gerber and Quinn Gerber; siblings Harold Gerber, George Gerber, Lawrence (Stacia) Gerber, and Melody (Curt) Summers; Uncle Ed (Iris) Gerber, Uncle Allen (Linda) Gullickson, Aunt Anabelle Wall, as well as numerous cousins, nieces, nephews, and great-nieces and a great-nephew.

-A memorial time will be announced through social media and word of mouth as social gathering restrictions change.
-Once announced the family would love for anyone who has a story to share about Lloyd to join them in celebrating his momentous life and the exceptional impact he had on all who knew him.
+A memorial service will be held at 11:00 a.m. on Saturday June 13 at Faith Chapel.
+A reception will follow the service at Oscar’s Park.
+The family would love for anyone who has a story to share about Lloyd to join them in celebrating his momentous life and the exceptional impact he had on all who knew him.